dgleba/472dkrcollection/499d-django/README.md

 ```
 docker-compose build

-These have already been run against this project..
+Some of these may have already been run against this project..

   docker-compose run --rm djdev django-admin.py startproject djangoproj .